The Community-Led Transformation of Lordship Rec

 2012/3 Regeneration and renewal works implemented, including restoring and bringing Rec heritage features alive again!! (eg Shell, MTA, River, main entrance).
 8,000 attend Lordship Rec ‘Re-Launch’ Community Festival in September.
 Park gets Fields In Trust ‘QE2’ status protection for all time, and wins runner-up award for ‘most improved’ of 1,500 such FiT spaces.
 Also receives London-In-Bloom Gold.

-The regeneration works we’ve campaigned for are now well underway
+The regeneration works we’ve campaigned for are now done

 - The Shell Theatre has been refurbished as a staff depot, and for performances

-- A new river channel has been created at the bottom of the main field, with new bridges going in.
-The old ‘ditch’ channel has been filled in as a natural walkway.
+- A new river channel has been created at the bottom of the main field, with new bridges.
+The old ‘ditch’ channel has been filled in as a nature corridor.

-- The old toilet block at the main entrance has been refurbished as an Info Shop.
+- The old toilet block at the main entrance has been refurbished as Bike maintenance area.

 - Underground drainage pipes have been put in throughout the park.

-- The sports field has been resurfaced and reseeded, ready for use at end of 2012
+- The sports field has been resurfaced and reseeded.

-- New bike track A new track has been built around the adventure playground.
+- New bike track A new BMX track has been built around the adventure playground and the spinney.

-- Meadows/trees Meadows are being created & additional trees planted in many areas.
+- Meadows/trees Meadows have been created & additional trees planted in many areas.

-- Paths Some of the paths will be resurfaced, and more lighting added.
+- Paths Some of the paths have been resurfaced, and more lighting added.